kayashaolu/lab-first-stab-at-react/README.md

-# Lab: First stab at react
+# Lab: Play with React Components
-Trying out React for the first time
+Let's work with Components

 ## In this lab you will accomplish the following:
  - Understand how ReactDOM.render() works